You are currently on Hearing Direct UK

 We dispense cells from trusted brands like Rayovac, Power One, Duracell and more big brand names.
 Alternatively, you can try our very own brand of hearing aid batteries which offer long cell life as well as long shelf life so you can stock up on batteries knowing they will work when you need them to.

-This entry was posted in Hearing Aid Batteries, Opinion, Reviews and tagged Hearing loss, hearing aid batteries, USA on 25th March 2018 by Gary.
+This entry was posted in Opinion, Reviews, Hearing Aid Batteries and tagged USA, hearing aid batteries, Hearing loss on 25th March 2018 by Gary.

 ← Previous Post